Is God Unfair?

 He has prepared a great Feast for all:

-“And Yahweh of hosts makes for all peoples, in this mountain, a feast of oils, a feast of lees, of oils from marrows, of filtered lees.
-And He swallows up on this mountain the face wrap wrapped over all the peoples, and the blanket blanketing all the nations.He swallows up death permanently.
+And Yahweh of hosts makes for all peoples,in this mountain, a feast of oils, a feast oflees, of oils from marrows, of filtered lees.
+And He swallows up on this mountain the face wrap wrapped over all the peoples, and the blanket blanketing all the nations.
+He swallows up death permanently.

 And my Lord Yahweh will wipe every tear off of all faces, and the reproach of His people will He take away off all the earth, for the mouth of Yahweh speaks.
 And they will say in that day, ‘Behold!
 This is Yahweh, our Elohim.
 We expected Him, and He will save us!
 This is Yahweh!
 We expected Him, and we will exult!’”
-Isaiah 25:6-9 Concordant Literal
+Isaiah 25:6-9 CLV

-It is sad that we, His people, have never been able to fully become what He created us to be.
+It is sad when we, His people, have never been able to fully become what He created us to be.
 We all fall short of showing forth the Christ nature within us.
-Without the Lord bringing the mind of Christ, the fullness of all He has done for us, into each person’s heart, we continue to fall short of His glory.
-But He promised to take our ways that continue to produce death away, wiping away anything that causes tears—and this is for every face!
-This is the great Hope and Promise of our God.
+Without the Lord bringing the mind of Christ, the fullness of all He has done for us, into each person’s heart, we continually fall short of His glory.
 Jesus Christ our Lord will not stop until He has returned all to His Father and we are together in the Lord.
-Some will consider His plan unfair after all they’ve done for God.

 Why do the last become first?
-Why is God allowing their work, their ministry to come to an end, to be burned up into stubble and waste?
+That certainly sounds unfair.
+Why is God allowing a servant’s labor, their ministry to come to an end, to be burned up into stubble and waste?
 Why can’t things continue as they have been, with prosperity and honor in the eyes of others?
 Many wonder how satan’s power and authority have caused all these woes and begin to question God about it.
+When God moves on, the great ministries of that era fade and die.
+Is this really the work of the enemy?

+God is the same yesterday, today, and forever, but what He does changes according to His plan.
 As Job said when God chastised him for his complaints, we often speak of things too high for us.
 Yet God promised He would reveal his treasures to those who love Him and are called for His purposes.
-Paul spoke of this to the Corinthians, also quoting from the Old Testament:
+We are conscripted into this army, we cannot just volunteer because we admire and yearn to have another’s calling.

 “Rather, as it is written: ‘No eye has seen, no ear has heard, no heart has imagined, what God has prepared for those who love Him.’
 But God has revealed it to us by the Spirit.